leuler27/dotfiles/README.md

 2024-03-11
 This repo contains dotfiles used by me.
-It cover / will cover the following apps:
+It covers / will cover the following apps:
 - neovim
 - zshrc
 - p10k